jitsi/handbook/docs/dev-guide/iframe.md

 title: IFrame API
 ---

-You can use the Jitsi Meet API to embed Jitsi Meet in to your application. ?????
+The IFrame API enables you to embed Jitsi Meet functionality into your meeting application so you can experience the full functionality of the ______.

-You are also welcome to use it for embedding the globally distributed and highly available deployment on meet.jit.si itself.
-The only thing we ask for in that case is that you please DO NOT remove the jitsi.org logo from the top left corner.
+Additional functionality includes embedding the globally distributed and highly available deployment on meet.jit.si itself.

+Note: Jitsi ask that you not remove the jitsi.org logo from the top left corner of the implementation.

 ## **Installation** ????

-To embed Jitsi Meet in your application you need to add the Jitsi Meet API library:
+To enable the Jitsi Meet API in your application you must use one of the following JavaScript Jitsi Meet API library scripts and integrate it into your appication:

 Self-hosted:
 ```javascript